SangResidata/zoomcamp_dataengineering_2026/README.md

 ### **Prerequisites**
 To get the most out of this course, you should have:
-- Basic coding experience
+- Basic coding experience.
-- Familiarity with SQL
+- Familiarity with SQL.
-- Experience with Python (helpful but not required)
+- Experience with Python (helpful but not required).

 No prior data engineering experience is necessary

 ### **Modules**

 #### [Module 1: Containerization and Infrastructure as Code](01-docker-terraform/)
-- Introduction to GCP
+- Introduction to GCP.
-- Docker and Docker Compose
+- Docker and Docker Compose.
-- Running PostgreSQL with Docker
+- Running PostgreSQL with Docker.
-- Infrastructure setup with Terraform
+- Infrastructure setup with Terraform.
-- Homework
+- Homework.

 #### [Module 2: Workflow Orchestration](02-workflow-orchestration/)
 - Data Lakes and Workflow Orchestration